jgarzik/moxiebox/README.md

 The goal is to provide a secure, sandboxed execution mechanism that enables deterministic input, processing and output.
-Execution is separately out into distinct phases:
+Execution is separated out into distinct phases:

 1. Prepare and load hash-sealed program executables, data.
 2. Execute program as a black box, with no I/O capability.